utahkay/clojure-banking/README.md

 It's called an "atom" because any write to the data is atomic; that is, one thread will have exclusive access to the data whilst writing.
 The programmer doesn't have to manage locks.

+You define an atom like this (def my-atom (atom 1000)) Creates an atom with an integer value of 1000.

-You can reference the value of an atom using the @ operator, e.g. @my-atom.
+You reference the value of an atom using the @ operator, e.g. @my-atom.

-You can change the value of an atom by passing a function to **swap!**, e.g. (swap! my-atom inc) will increment whatever value is in my-atom (assuming it's an integer value).
-See the docs for  [atoms](http://clojure.org/atoms) and [swap!](http://clojuredocs.org/clojure_core/clojure.core/swap!).
+You change the value of an atom by passing a function to **swap!**, e.g. (swap! my-atom inc) will increment whatever value is in my-atom.

+You can force a value into an atom by passing a value to **reset!**, e.g. (reset! my-atom 42).

+See the docs for [atoms](http://clojure.org/atoms).

-You define an atom as follows.
-Again, the underlying data structure can be any Clojure data structure; int, list, vector, map, etc. We'll make our bank accounts be ints, referring to the balance of the account:
+The underlying data structure can be any Clojure data structure; int, list, vector, map, etc. We'll make our bank account be an int, referring to the balance of the account:

 ```clojure